DataFire/Integrations/integrations/generated/google_appengine/README.md

   * threadsafe `boolean`: Whether multiple requests can be dispatched to this version at once.
   * versionUrl `string`: Serving URL for this version.
 Example: "https://myversion-dot-myservice-dot-myapp.appspot.com"@OutputOnly
   * vm `boolean`: Whether to deploy this version in a container on a virtual machine.
-  * zones `array`: The choice of gce zones to use for this App Engine Flexible version.
+  * zones `array`: The Google Compute Engine zones that are supported by this version in the App Engine flexible environment.
     * items `string`

 ### Volume